Brewery Contreras

 1982

-Marcel Contreras dies op 28 February.
+Marcel Contreras dies on the 28th of February.
 His son Willy takes over the brewery.

 2004